Programs and Courses

 Brisbane Seminar on Australian Law

 The Gold Coast Seminar on Australian Law, held at Bond University, introduces students to Australian law and culture over a two-week program, with a focus on comparative perspectives.
 The course includes excursions related to Australian culture and law.
-The Brisbane Seminar was formerly run at Bond University from 2013-2015 and was known as the Gold Coast Seminar will be held from Monday, 27 August through to Friday, 7 September.
-Proposed dates for the 2013 Gold Coast Seminar are 26 August to 6 September 2013.
+The Brisbane Seminar was formerly run at Bond University from 2013-2015 and was known as the Gold Coast Seminar on Australian Law.
+From 2016, it runs from QUT.
+The seminar is coordinated by ANJeL Co-director Leon Wolff.

 Courses on Japanese Law available at the University of Sydney and the Australian National University